-Talking to girls is even worse- the first thought is always “what does this guy want?
+Talking to girls is even worse.
+Their first thought is always “what does this guy want?
 Is he trying to sleep with me?”
 An innocent conversation at a bar is never innocent even when it is.
 Yet on the travel trail, I have and see tons of innocent conversations between the sexes that revolve anything and everything.
 Striking up a conversation with a girl isn’t about a hidden agenda, it’s simply about making new friends.

-Maybe this is in my head or I’m just really socially awkward.
+Maybe this is in my head and I’m just really socially awkward.
 Maybe I smell.
-But when I ask other travelers who are reintegrating, they speak of the same thing.
-They speak of the weird looks they also get and the walls people put up.
-They speak of it with a heavy heart.
-Readjusting is already difficult.
-This just makes it harder.
+But when I ask other travelers who are reintegrating into life back home, they say the same thing.
+They speak of the weird looks they get and the walls people put up.
+Readjusting after extended time away is already difficult and this just makes it harder.

 One of the greatest joys about traveling the world is that it makes you comfortable talking with strangers.
 It makes you more outgoing and more at ease.
 We get good at making new friends.

 Coming home to the opposite way of thinking is quite an adjustment.
 One I don’t really like.
 It’s off putting.
 You have to work to break down barriers.
 People always think the worst.
 Few people seem interested in just having a conversation for the sake of having a conversation.
 Being on the road, this is never an issue.